 - Start-up funding for new educational programs, classes, or conferences

-Examples of eligible expenses include research assistant compensation, publication costs, publicity costs, essential travel, project-related compensation, and data acquisition costs.
+Examples of eligible expenses include research assistant compensation, publication costs, publicity costs, essential travel related directly to the project, project-related compensation, and data acquisition costs.

 The Grants Program will not support recurring projects or programs; projects that involve political or positional advocacy or litigation; or scholarships, fellowships, or visiting professorships.

-Applications are evaluated and awards made by the Grants Committee, with preference given to Constituent Law Schools of the Foundation.
-The Foundation does not permit Grant funds to be reduced by an administrative fee or charge.
+Applications are evaluated and awards made by the Grants Committee, with preference given to CLS of the Foundation.
+Only CLS are eligible for funding under the visiting lecture program.
+The Foundation does not permit any portion of Grant funds to be applied to pay an administrative fee or charge.